 Facial recognition technology is a part of Disney’s new cruise liners.
 Moving Art lines the walls of the ship to entertain the passengers.
 This pictures move in response to the passenger’s facial movements, ensuring that the same sequence will not play twice.
 Although this may entertain, the passenger’s facial movements are being recorded by the computers within the pictures at all times.

 Disney’s private island, Castaway Cay, uses an array of photographs taken of the passengers, with or without their permission or prior knowledge.
 When a passenger wants to purchase one of these photographs, they use an encoded voucher (digital Mickey money).
 The facial recognition software works much like Facebook’s new photo tag application.
 Then the passenger can choose to have an album created through the use of this technology.
-Photos, regardless of whether or not they are sold to passengers, are entered into a data base for future use.
-Because the photographs are legally property of Disney, they can be used at the corporation’s discretion.
+Photos, regardless of whether or not they are sold to passengers, are entered into a database for future use.
+Because the photographs are the legal property of Disney, they can be used at the corporation’s discretion.

 Disney theme parks became the first to use biometrics at their ticket entrances.